SAP-archive/teched2020-DEV161/exercises/ex10/README.md

 ## Exercise 10.1 - Make a Change in Your Project

-After completing these steps, you will have made a change in your project and thereby triggered SAP Cloud Platform Continuos Integration and Delivery.
+After completing these steps, you will have made a change in your project and thereby triggered SAP Cloud Platform Continuous Integration and Delivery.
 The change is to replace all hard-coded app strings with internationalization (i18n) strings.

 1. Expand the *webapp > i18n* folder, and click the *i18n.properties* file to open it.
     <br><br>![Change Description](images/2020-10_BAS_i18n_Open_.jpg)<br><br>